Performance Analysis of Single-Antenna Fluid Antenna Systems via Extreme Value Theory: Performance Evaluation Using the GEV Distribution

 \subsubsection{The accuracy of the fitted GEV distribution}

 The results in Fig.~\ref{fig:cdf-gev} are provided to illustrate the CDFs of ${\left| {{h_{{\rm{FAS}}}}} \right|}$ obtained from the fitted GEV distribution under different $N$ and $W$.
+The black boxes in Fig. 6 indicate that the values in this region are shown in logarithmic scale in the small figures on the right.
 Compared to the Gumbel distribution, more accurate CDFs are obtained using the GEV distribution, especially in the extremely low-probability and high-probability regions.
 To verify its superiority in fitting accuracy, Fig.~\ref{fig:QQ-gev} provides the Q-Q plot of the empirical distribution versus both the fitted Gumbel and GEV distributions.
 It is evident that the GEV distribution provides an almost perfect fit to the exact channel distribution, outperforming the Gumbel distribution.
-Although minor deviations appear in the high-quantile region, they have a negligible effect on both the approximated OP and EC.
+Although minor deviations appear in the high-quantile region, they have a negligible effect on both the approximate OP and EC.